The Environmental Information Regulations (EIR) give you the right to ask us for information we hold that is about the environment

 - Disclosure would harm the environment, or would put our investigations, or health and safety at risk

 If an exception applies, we may not be able to supply the information or may only be able to supply some of it.

 We are required to complete a public interest test and it may not be in the public interest to disclose information at that time.

 You will be told about any exceptions or the outcome of a public interest test in our response to you.

 Charges for the provision of information relating to the CON29R and CON29O

-The fees for providing information, specifically requested under the Environmental Information Regulations, relating to the CON29 forms is £0.80 per question or part thereof for residential properties and £0.83 per question or part thereof for commercial properties.
+The fees for providing information, specifically requested under the Environmental Information Regulations, relating to the CON29 forms is £3.82 for the submission (including the first question) and then £0.80 per question or part thereof.

 Staff time spent providing the information has been calculated by each of the departments involved and actual salary costs have been used.
 The fees are inclusive of disbursements.

 You can ask for copies of your personal information that we hold under the Data Protections Act.